Leonard Miron

 Leonard Miron (born April 11, 1969) is a Romanian television and radio presenter and journalist and works for Romanian National Television (Televiziunea Română).

-He was born in Galaţi, Romania but was brought up in Piteşti and graduated from the Carol Davila University of Medicine and Pharmacy before starting a career in media.
-He speaks fluent English and French as well as German and Spanish.
+He was born in Galați, Romania but was brought up in Pitești and graduated from the Carol Davila University of Medicine and Pharmacy before starting a career in media.
+He speaks fluent English and French, as well as German and Spanish.
 He has worked on a number of different television programmes, but is best known for presenting music shows and galas such as the national selection for the Eurovision Song Contest.

-Since September 2005 he has been living in London, where he has been studying for a Ph.D. in London and working at the same time as a flight attendant for a London-based airline.
+Since September 2005, he has been living in London, where he has been studying for a Ph.D. in London and working at the same time as a flight attendant for a London-based airline.
 He returns to Romania weekly, where he presents a range of light entertainment shows.
 He came out as gay in November 2012.